Cyberjaya: Office and commercial facilities

-Over 500 MSC Status companies have currently located their operations here, making the township a rapidly growing area.
+Over 500 MSC status (since 2022 rebranded to "MD" status) companies have currently located their operations here, making the township a rapidly growing area.

 MKN Embassy Techzone is a freehold ICT business park project on approximately 41 acre of prime Cyberjaya land in the flagship zone aimed for lease to multinational companies.
 MKN Embassy Development Sdn develops the project.
 Bhd., a joint venture company between EMKAY Group of Malaysia and Embassy Group of India, is a strategic partner for EMKAY Group in the development of this specialised ICT building.

-Education facilities

-Multimedia University is one of the higher education institutions and an early component of Cyberjaya.
-The Cyberjaya campus was opened on 8 July 1999.
-The university's enrolment in Cyberjaya is about 20,277 students.
-Approximately 19% of these are international students from 80 countries.
-Faculty departments include Engineering, Information Technology, Creative Multimedia and Management.
-This campus was the brainchild of the country's fourth prime minister, Tun Dr Mahathir Mohamad, as a centre of learning and research for the Multimedia Super Corridor (MSC), a 750 km2 area designated as the country's high-tech research and industrial area.

-Other higher education institutions in Cyberjaya are Limkokwing University of Creative Technology, University Malaysia of Computer Science & Engineering (UNIMY), University of Cyberjaya, Universiti Islam Malaysia (UIM), Cyber Putra College and Kirkby International College.